Ways to Make Your Car Payment More Affordable

 Know Your Budget

 The first way you make your monthly car payment more affordable is by understanding your budget.
 To save costs, you can cut down on other costs.
 For example, you can use Insurance Hero to improve your life cover and use that money for the car payment.
-Experts suggest that your monthly car payment — including interest and car insurance — be no more than 10 percent of your monthly income.
+Experts suggest that your monthly car payment — including interest and auto insurance — be no more than 10 percent of your monthly income.
+Discuss with a car insurance agent about your options in lowering your monthly payments.

 Calculate your monthly income, then use your average car insurance payment to determine what amount you can realistically put towards a car payment monthly.
 Your auto dealer will work with your budget to get you into a new or used car by showing you vehicles that fall within your price range or drawing up a longer loan term agreement that will not exceed your financial needs.
 If you have a trucking business, you should consider getting a commercial truck insurance.